optidatascience/.emacs/README.md

    - Evernote Mode

-     This needs to be installed manually.
+     This uses geeknote

    - Org Mode

-     This needs to be installed manually.
+     This is installed automatically

 ## INSTALLATION